 MARKET PRICE RISK

 The Bank assumes market price risks in order to take advantage of business opportunities.
 A market price risk is defined as the risk of a loss which may arise through changes in interest rates, spreads, ratings (migration risk), exchange rates, share prices or volatilities.
 Spread and migration risks are measured and limited centrally by DZ BANK AG, both for the Group and for the individual management units.
-All other market price risks are restricted by means of a local limit, and they are measured and monitored within DZ PRIVATBANK S.A. on the basis of a value-at-risk approach.
+All other market price risks are limited by a local limit, and are measured and monitored within DZ PRIVATBANK S.A. using a VaR approach.

 The historical simulation approach is based on a confidence level of 99% and an assumed holding period of one trading day over an observation period of 300 days.
 The limit was applied on the basis of a confidence level of 99.9% and a holding period of one year.